How to get help with LEO

 The Quiz activity can be used to measure your students’ knowledge and comprehension of unit materials.
 Put simply, a Quiz is a set of questions presented to the learner within your LEO unit.
 There are many different question types you can add to your Quiz, including multiple choice, matching items, essay, and true/false.

-The Quiz activity also gives you the ability to specify the time period within which your Quiz is accessed, how long your students have to complete the Quiz, how many ‘attempts’ they can have, and when your student will be able to access their grade and feedback.
+The Quiz activity also gives you the ability to specify how long your students have to complete the Quiz, how many ‘attempts’ they can have, and when your student will be able to access their grade and feedback.
 Additionally, you can require your students to enter a password before they can attempt the Quiz, or even limit access to the Quiz to a particular IP address.
 Depending on the Settings and question types you select, your Quiz may be automatically graded, or you may choose to grade your Quiz yourself.

 The Quiz activity can be utilised in a number of ways, including as: